Primis1/Obsidian-Vault/Finance/Finance Glossary.md

 ***
 ### Special values:
 1. #P/E - `Price Per Share / Earnings Per Share (EPS)`, reflects how investors think about a stock, does it over-invested, and what expectations are there
 	1. #EPS - `net income - dividends / number of shares` .
-Proportional profitability of company
+Proportional profitability of company per share

 2. #volatility - difference between returns.
 Low volatility means stable/predictable returns.
 Higher, often counts as risky, because of often ratio change
 	1. #beta - measure of volatility